Gibraltar International Airport

-In 2017, the airport handled 571,184 passengers and 302,094 kg of cargo on 4,888 total flights.
-Winston Churchill Avenue (the main road heading towards the land border with Spain) intersects the airport runway, and consequently has to be closed every time a plane lands or departs.
+In 2024, the civilian airport handled 424,386 passengers and 97,697 kg of cargo on 3,628 total flights.
+Winston Churchill Avenue (the main road heading towards the land border with Spain) intersects the airport runway, and in the past had to be closed for aircraft movements.
+Since March 2023 there is a tunnel which allows traffic to flow whilst aircraft are landing or taking off.
+However the tunnel does not run under the runway.
+Pedestrians can still cross the runway when the road is open, which offers a shorter route than via the tunnel.
 The History Channel programme Most Extreme Airports ranked the airport the fifth most extreme airport in the world, ahead of the now-defunct Kai Tak Airport with its infamous right-hand turn approach over central Hong Kong before landing, but behind Princess Juliana International Airport, famous for its low-altitude approaches over a public beach.
-It is exposed to strong cross winds around the rock and across the Bay of Gibraltar, making landings in winter particularly challenging.
+It is exposed to strong cross winds around the 'rock' and across the Bay of Gibraltar, making landings in winter particularly challenging.

-Monarch Airlines was the largest operator at Gibraltar, operating flights to Birmingham, London Gatwick, London Luton, and Manchester.
-Monarch entered administration at 4:30 am on 2 October 2017, ceasing operations with immediate effect around a year after rumours of its imminent demise became widespread.
-As of 2021 EasyJet is the largest airline operator, with the airport also being served by British Airways.
+Prior to its bankruptcy, Monarch Airlines was the largest operator at Gibraltar, but it entered administration and ceased operations in October 2017.
+As of 2021 easyJet is the largest airline operator, with the airport also being served by British Airways.

-Although located in Gibraltar, the airport is also used by people travelling to or from neighbouring parts of southern Spain such as the Costa del Sol or the Campo de Gibraltar.
+Although located in Gibraltar, the airport is also used by people travelling to or from neighbouring parts of southern Spain such as the Costa del Sol and the Campo de Gibraltar.
+The other nearby international airports are Málaga Airport, located 126 km north east and Seville Airport, located 203 km north of Gibraltar International Airport.

 History

 Construction

-The airport was constructed during World War II upon the territory's race course (introduced by the Maltese), when Gibraltar was an important naval base for the British.
-Opened in 1939, it was only an emergency airfield for the Royal Navy's Fleet Air Arm.
-However, the runway was later extended by reclaiming some land from the Bay of Gibraltar using rock blasted from the Rock of Gibraltar while carrying out works on military tunnels.
+The first attempt of passenger air traffic from Gibraltar was made in 1931 by Gibraltar Airways Ltd, using the territory's race course on the North Frontier, however the service closed after only three and a half months.
+The actual airport was constructed during World War II upon the former race track, when Gibraltar was an important naval base for the British.
+Opened in 1936, at first it was only an emergency airfield for the Royal Navy's Fleet Air Arm (FAA).
+In 1940, a landing strip was made and the airfield was used by the Royal Air Force (RAF) and Fleet Air Arm, mostly for anti-U-boat patrols and convoy protection.
+However, the runway was extended in 1942–1943 by reclaiming some land from the Bay of Gibraltar using rock blasted from the Rock of Gibraltar while carrying out works on military tunnels.
+By April 1942, the runway was extended to 1,150 yd, by November 1942 to 1,550 yd, and by July 1943 to 1,800 yd.
 This last major extension of the runway allowed larger aircraft to land at Gibraltar.